flybaseio/flybaseio.github.io/_posts/2016-11-17-how-to-filter-your-content-in-real-time-with-the-sift-ninja-api-and-flybase.md

 If you have an app that involves letting users enter content of any kind, regardless if it's chat, discussion boards, or a social site, you want to have the ability to filter content to make sure it is appropriate.

 [Sift Ninja](https://www.siftninja.com) provides a handy API that does just that, and combined with Flybase, you can offer real-time content checking before posting it anywhere.

-Sift Ninja is actually a new offering by the [guys](https://www.twohat.com) behind [communitySift](http://communitysift.com),  who have been fine tuning their system for several years to analyze and filter text and images for various online platforms.

 ---